MayaPosch/NymphCast/doc/nymphcast_audio_alpine_linux_armv6_build_install.md

 $ apk add nymphcast

-It may be necessary to add the 'edge' package repository if we get an error:
+It may be necessary to add the 'edge' package repository if we get an error.
+Edit the file `/etc/apk/repositories` for this.

+Enable the NymphCast service:

+$ rc-update add nymphcast

+And start it:

-$
+$ rc-service nymphcast start

 Make sure to save our changes: